What is Sales Data Analysis?

 As more and more companies gain the ability to make precise, data-driven sales management decisions, the margin of error is becoming smaller and smaller.
 Relying on guesswork leaves you open to being disrupted by more data-savvy competitors and startup companies, regardless of what industry you’re in.

-Fortunately, a well-designed sales analytics program can deliver drastic increases in revenue and profit margins by enabling your organization to make better decisions.
+Fortunately, a well-designed sales data analysis program can deliver drastic increases in revenue and profit margins by enabling your organization to make better decisions.

 1 Improve Value Propositions and Price Points

-By becoming data-driven, you can ensure that you are always saying the right thing, to the right customer, at the right time.
+By knowing how to analyze sales data, you can ensure that you are always saying the right thing, to the right customer, at the right time.

 Most organizations find it extremely challenging to develop value propositions that are effective at convincing each segment of customers they target in their marketing and sales activities.
 While most companies opt for a one-size-fits-all approach, data-driven companies are able to test many different value propositions on different segments of customers to identify which are the most effective.

-By collecting and cross-referencing many data points, it’s possible to build highly-personalized value propositions tailored to the specific needs of each customer segment.
+By collecting and cross-referencing in sales data analysis, it’s possible to build highly-personalized value propositions tailored to the specific needs of each customer segment.

 Another challenge is setting the price of new products and services to ensure maximum sales and revenue.
-Using market data and dynamic-pricing engines, companies can test many different price points to determine what the optimal price is for each solution, and even for each segment of customers.
+By using market data and dynamic-pricing engines and knowing how to analyze sales data, companies can test many different price points to determine what the optimal price is for each solution, and even for each segment of customers.

 Some companies have discovered that, in order to maximize revenue, they actually needed to raise prices.
 While price increases may cut the number of potential sales, by growing the average size of each sale, you may be able to achieve an increase in overall revenue.